Ask any lawyer, “How much does a divorce cost?” and the answer you will inevitably hear is: “It depends!”

 Divorce takes a huge emotional toll on everyone involved in the process.

 It’s hard on you, your spouse, and your kids.
-While, hopefully, everyone will adjust eventually, you, your spouse and/or your kids may need help along the way.
+While, hopefully, everyone will eventually adjust, you, your spouse and/or your kids may need help along the way.
 That means therapy – and therapy, too, costs money.

 Thankfully, your medical insurance may cover at least a portion of the cost of therapy.
 But if you exceed the allowable number of visits that your insurance allows, or your insurance doesn’t cover the cost of therapy, then you may find yourself having to budget for this expense, too.